couple driving in a car

 • Roadside assistance coverage: Reimburses the cost of emergency aid should you become stranded on the road.
 It covers things like towing, locksmith fees, flat repairs and more.

-• Rental car coverage: Most car insurance policies offer sufficient protection for rental cars, but this additional coverage can add another layer of security.
+• Rental car coverage: Most car insurance policies offer protection for rental cars, but this additional coverage can add another layer of security.

 • Coverage for ridesharing: If you use your car as a source of income, you’ll likely need a commercial or business insurance policy to cover your insurance while ridesharing.
 Some states require insurance companies to offer options for this situation.
 If you use your personal vehicle as a rideshare car, discuss options with your insurance agent.